Out of the blue i was not longer able to log in to my local mysql server. i have no idea what caused it but i found out how to fix it.

 In Linux distributions using the systemd service manager services can be controlled by the systemctl command.

-in front of the command.
+If you do not have sufficient permission add a sudo in front of the command.
 In order to start a service just use the term start instead of stop.

 If you are on Windows you can control services using the services app.
 To start the app just enter services in the search bar or press Windows+R to open the Run box and enter services.msc